Krymonota/setupmc-issues/README.md

 ## Cooperations and business inquiries

-If you are interested in a collaboration that will bring added value to the users of setupmc.com, please send an email to business@niklas.id.
-Our configurator is used by hundreds of users every week.
+If you are interested in a collaboration that will bring added value to the users of setupmc.com, please [send an email to business@niklas.id](mailto:business@niklas.id) or [send a message via the contact form of my software company](https://krymo.software/contact/).
+Our configurator is used by hundreds of users worldwide every week.